Mineral economics: Global integration

+Mining is a global industry.
 The Mining Contribution Index WIDER (MCI-W) ranked the Countries with the largest mining contribution in 2014.
-The following five Countries listed in descending order; DRC, Chile, Australia, Mongolia and Papua New Guinea are the leading Countries to attain the largest mineral contribution globally.
+In descending order, DRC, Chile, Australia, Mongolia and Papua New Guinea are the countries with the largest extraction of minerals globally.

 The impact of distributing such mineral commodities has a major effect on the economy internationally, often contributing to employment and generating income.
-The global demand of Mineral Economics has the potential to cause both positive and negative outcomes on society and the environment.